adevnamedtj/truticket_metric_ticker/README.md

 ### get a metric

-to get current sum of your reported metric call using below sample
+to get current sum of your reported metric in current hour, call using below sample

 ```$xslt
 GET http://localhost:3333/metric/{metric Name, eg: users_logged_in}/sum